thesquaregroot/uncertainty-clock-divider/README.md

 risk there is of accidentally triggering a reset (1.0V - 2.5V = -1.5V), so it
 is best to avoid these kinds of theoretical edge-cases.

+The response at high frequencies is somewhat wave-shape-dependent.
+With unipolar square waves, the input can can slightly above the audible range (20kHz).
+With more sloped/curved waves, instability may occur earlier (~10kHz).